Drive sales on autopilot with ecommerce-focused featuresSee Features

-Ecommerce vendors can subscribe to one of three plans—Basic Shopify ($29 per month), Shopify ($79), and Advanced Shopify ($299).
+Ecommerce vendors can subscribe to one of three plans on this ecommerce platform—Basic Shopify ($29 per month), Shopify ($79), and Advanced Shopify ($299).
 You can get started with a 14-day free trial, and you won’t have to provide payment information until you’re ready to commit to a premium subscription.

-Shopify also offers a Lite plan ($9 per month) for vendors who simply want to add products and accept payments on their website or blog.
+Shopify also offers a Starter plan ($5 per month) for vendors who simply want to sell products through social and messaging apps.

 High-volume sellers can contact their sales team directly for a custom Shopify Plus solution starting from $2,000 per month.
 This plan is designed for large-scale businesses with enterprise clients like Staples, Heinz, and Magnolia.